gabrielenizzoli/spark_engine/docs/modules/plan-model.md

 ---
-sort: 3
+sort: 2
 ---

-# The pipeline-model module
+# The plan-model module

 This module exposes a model abstraction to describe a dataset.
 The final goal of the model is to be able to describe how a spark dataset can be built.